-Hey!!
-How are you doing.
+Hey guys!!
+Welcome to flower brackets blog.
 In this post we are going to check out an example of unordered lists in html.

 This web page is actually pretty similar to the web page that we created in the previous post for ordered lists.